mbolgheather/gates-of-hell/README.md

 Urgent Threat to Democracy - Fake Doors by Broken Vow's

-Hillary has spoken, at a tribute to Harry Reid; 'a sick man' as the the most popular person in all of Washington, Trey Gowdy, in a recent interview.
+Hillary has spoken, at a tribute to Harry Reid; 'a sick man' a recent interview with the most popular person in all of Washington DC, Representative Trey Gowdy!

 ---